 Model operationalization might include deployment scenarios in a cloud environment, at the edge, in an on-premises or closed environment, or within a closed, controlled group.
 Among operationalization considerations are model versioning and iteration, model deployment, model monitoring and model staging in development and production environments.
 Depending on the requirements, model operationalization can range from simply generating a report to a more complex, multi-endpoint deployment.

 Step 7.
-Experiment and adjust the model
+Iterate and adjust the model

 Even though the model is operational and you're continuously monitoring its performance, you're not done.
 When it comes to implementing technologies, it's often said that the formula for success is to start small, think big and iterate often.